maus-me/woopEssentials/README.md

 - Announcements messages (a list of messages that are send in an configurable interval) [on/off]
 - /msg playername message - to send private messages ingame (customizable color) [on/off]
 - /r message - to send private messages ingame to last messaging player (enabled if /msg is on)
+- Serer Metrics, logs metrics (/stats and more) to InfluxDB and visualize it with influxDB or **grafana**

 ![](preview/discord-chat2.png)
 ![](preview/discord-chat.png)